-However, at the same time we wished that no one had to pay again for account renewals.
-So, we introduced Free Renewal offers varying from two to four years.
+However, at the same time, we wished that no one had to pay again for account renewals.
+So, finally, we switched to the ONE TIME payment model.
+However, since we were running the annual pay model, we introduced Free Renewal offers varying from two to four years.
 So, once a member upgrades and takes any of the free renewal offers, they would never have to pay again for a minimum of 4 years.
 Again, something that’s not on offer on any competing community site that we know of.

 What After The Third Stage?

 Finally, with the most feature-rich Indian Diabetes community site up and running, we are exploring the possibility of a dLife LCHF Conference.
-We want to set a benchmark for this revolutionary dietary-management of Diabetes in India.
+We want to set a benchmark for this revolutionary dietary management of Diabetes in India.
 Our cycle of growth plans is not going to end anytime soon.
 Now, we are also collaborating with Indian doctors and Nutritionists who practice LCHF / Keto diet themselves.
-Their services will be available to anyone interested in one-on-one consultation, at an additional pricing.
+Their services will be available to anyone interested in a one-on-one consultation, at additional pricing.